Regularizations for shock and rarefaction waves in the perturbed solitons of the KP equation: The -system for soliton perturbations

 \section{The $\kappa$-system for soliton perturbations}

 The main purpose of our study is to describe the evolution of the KP soliton under certain classes of perturbations.
-We assume an adiabatic change of the solution, which is given by the soliton $\kappa$-parameters in the slow scales $(Y=\epsilon y,T=\epsilon t)$.
-The dynamical system of the $\kappa$-parameter has been derived in \cite{GKP:18, Ryskamp1} (also see Appendix \ref{A-kappa} for a simple derivation using a standard asymptotic perturbation theory), and it is given by \eqref{6}, i.e.,
+Specifically, we assume an adiabatic change of the solution, given by the soliton $\kappa$-parameters, in the slow scales $(Y=\epsilon y, T=\epsilon t)$. {Within this framework, regular KP soliton solutions can be parametrized by chord diagrams (see Appendix \ref{A-KP}).
+Under perturbations, the soliton parameters evolve slowly in time, which induces an evolution of the corresponding incomplete chord diagram (see Section 6.3 in \cite{Kodama3}).
+We refer to this induced evolution as the \emph{chord dynamics}.} The dynamical system of the $\kappa$-parameter has been derived in \cite{GKP:18, Ryskamp1} (also see Appendix \ref{A-kappa} for a simple derivation using a standard asymptotic perturbation theory), and it is given by \eqref{6}, i.e.,

 We remark that the system obtained in \cite{GKP:18, Ryskamp1} is given in terms of the amplitude $A_{[1,2]}$ and the slope $\tan\Psi_{[1,2]}$, and note that the $\kappa$-parameter gives the Riemann invariants of the system.
-We call the system \eqref{kappa} ``$\kappa$-system''.
+We call the system \eqref{kappa} ``$\kappa$-system'', {which is the main equation in this paper.}

-We give an elementary but useful lemma for a simple wave case, that is, one of the parameters takes a constant. \begin{lemma} Assume that the system depend only one parameter, say $\kappa_1$ and $\kappa_2=c=$constant, i.e.,
+{Most of our analysis is based on a simple wave case, that is, one of the parameters takes a constant value.
+In this case, we have the following lemma.} \begin{lemma} Assume that the system depends only on one parameter, say $\kappa_1$ and $\kappa_2=c=$constant, i.e.,

 Then, if the initial data is monotonically increasing, the system has a global solution given in a hodograph form,

 where $f(Y)$ is the initial data, i.e., $\kappa_1(Y,0)=f(Y)$. \end{lemma} \begin{proof} The characteristic line of Eq. \eqref{QLE1} is given by